im-only-using-this-to-share-files/latformer/README.md

 7. Name it whatever you want then press install

-8. Click on the project and in the sidebar and press run"
+8. Click on the project and in the sidebar and press run

 there we go, thanks CoolBerry5!